As of May 2018

 On October 2, 2017, City Council was updated on the project.
 They supported moving forward with the proposed plan to remove the dam, replace the NW Innis Arden Way culverts, and restore Boeing Creek in the lake, dam, and culvert area.
 They also supported not moving forward with the Boeing Creek Restoration project in the lower creek.

-In February 2018, the final report for Hidden Lake Dam Removal Phase 1 Pre-Design was completed.
+In February 2018, the final concept design report for Hidden Lake Dam Removal Phase 1 Pre-Design was completed.
 This report presented design concepts for removing the Hidden Lake dam, replacing the NW Innis Arden Way culverts, and restoring Boeing Creek throughout the existing lake, dam, and culvert areas.
 These concepts will be used to move forward into the project design phase.